 The Sigma Xi Award for Excellence in Graduate Research recognizes outstanding research accomplishments during a graduate student's career.
 Students in their last year of graduate study are eligible.
 The 2013 recipient is Xiang Sun.

 VINCE WERNIG FELLOWSHIP

 The Vince Wernig Fellowship is competitively awarded to one senior graduate student per year.
 The level of support includes stipend, tuition and health insurance for an entire academic year.
 The recipient will have shown excellence in research as evidenced by publications, conference participation or other research accomplishments.
 The 2013 Wernig Fellow is Yao Zhang.

 Brown’s Department of Chemistry is a lively place for pursuing research.
 Numerous collaborations exist within groups at Brown University and with other institutions.
 Many graduate students have opportunities to even spend some time abroad on research projects with collaborators.
 Recent examples include interactions with scientists in Denmark, Germany, Switzerland, the Czech Republic, Iceland, South Africa, India, Japan, and China.
 Closer to home, students meet visitors and communicate science to their local peers in seminars and posters.

 To this end, the Department hosts numerous seminars and encourages student travel to conferences:

-- Clapp Poster Symposium: Once a year, the Department organizes the Clapp poster symposium, where graduate students showcase their work to peers in the department.
+- Clapp Poster Symposium: Each fall, the department organizes the Clapp poster symposium, where graduate students showcase their work to peers in the department.
 A faculty committee selects the best poster for the Clapp Poster prize.